Skjoldrun/Skjoldrun.github.io/docs/other/wix-tools-msi.md

 This decouples the light process and prevents the deadlock.
 This bug got fixed for later versions of WiX, like 3.14 and 4.0, but these are currently in unstable mode and not finished yet.

 If you then encounter an error that your resources use a 32 bit folder, but would be 64 bit components, add the flag `<InstallerPlatform>x64</InstallerPlatform>` in the `wixproj` file, to set the installer platform to 64 bit.
-This was only necessary for the cloud build somehow.
+This was only necessary for the cloud build somehow [StackOverflow article](https://stackoverflow.com/questions/22932942/wix-heat-exe-win64-components-win64-yes/24396430#24396430).

 # Further Information